ZiGaMi/Sine-LUT-Generator/README.md

 # **Sine LUT Generator**
 This repository contains python script for generation of sine LUT for C language for general embedded applications use.
+Script can also shows real and discreted generated sine signal.
+C code is outputed in separate file named ***"sin_lut.txt"*** where user can simply copy&paste to actual software project as it is C syntax complient.

 ## **Script Configurations**

-Setup sine LUT generator by the needs of the application.
+Sine LUT generator contains following configurations:
+ - Number of points in table
+ - DAC resolution in bits
+ - DAC voltage reference in volts
+ - DC-offset of generated sine signal
+ - Amplitude of generated sine signal
+ - Phase of generated sine signal

 Following configuration are example of using 12-bit DAC with 2.5V reference.
 Generated sine will have a 1V of DC-offset and 0.9V amplitude.
 ```Python
 # Number of elements in LUT
 N = 1024